Jeff900/hh2025code/README.md

 ## Default mode
 * switch1 - change team (team 1 (red) or team 2 (green))
-* switch2 -
+* switch2 - only changes color of third RGB LED (D3)
 * btn1 - Select previous ledmode (see topic ledmode)
 * btn2 - Select next ledmode (see topic ledmode)
 * s1 - this is the "trigger".
 You can move it to both sides and push it.
 In the code "moving to both sides" is defined as left and right so we stick to that here.
-  * to the left: change banana mode
+  * swleft - to the left: change banana mode
-  * to the right: shoot
+  * swright - to the right: shoot
-  * push: reload
+  * swmiddle - push: reload

 * led1 to led5 - individually controlled LEDs.
 See ledmode section for usage.